bulgarska/smitedle/README.md

 # smitedle
-Text based Smitedle in terminal
+Text based Smitedle in terminal based on the video game Smite.